plating, anodizing, & finishing Q&As since 1989

 The salt spray resistance of anodized zinc runs into the thousands of hours; the process has been used on die-cast washing machine parts.
 Perhaps the biggest problem with implementing it is that the voltages required are so much higher than for aluminum anodizing, somewhere in the 90 to 200 volt range, depending on application.

 You can look into Fred Pearlstein's "Selection and Application of Inorganic Finishes, Part IV - Anodic Coatings for 'Other' Metals" as published in Plating & Surface Finishing, March 1979, p.
-41-46 and into Mil spec A-81801.
+41-46 and into MIL-A-81801A [affil link or DLA].

 Ted Mooney, P.E.